-Figure 3.
-Segmentation results for one patient (Ewing's sarcoma present in the tibia), with the white regions denoting viable tumour, the grey regions non-viable tumour and the black regions background/healthy tissue: (a) the histological mask; (b) the result of a voxel-based classification (first experiment); (c) adding features from the linear scale space; (d) adding features from the morphological scale space. the highest kappa and correctness measures.
-The local confidence $\theta_j$ (averaged over all six patients) was maximal for $t=12 \text{ mm}^2$ .
-As shown by the resulting image of a patient in Figure 3(c), the large artery was correctly labelled as healthy tissue and the scatter in the image was reduced.
+When comparing features from the linear scale space, we provided as input to the neural classifier the two largest kernels (t= 12 and 15 mm) resulting in the highest kappa and correctness measures.
+The local confidence $\theta_j$ (averaged over all six patients) was maximal for t = 12 mm.
+As shown by the resulting image of a patient in Fig. 3c, the large artery was correctly labelled as healthy tissue and the scatter in the image was reduced.
 For features obtained from the morphological scale space, the disc with a radius of 10 mm resulted in the best performance as measured with the kappa and correctness measures.
 The spatial quality measures fluctuate as a function of the disc size but, more important, the spatial quality is poorer than obtained with features from the linear scale space.
-Consequently, the amount of scatter in the labelled image (e.g., Figure 3d) is higher than that obtained with features from the linear scale space.
+Consequently, the amount of scatter in the labelled image (e.g., Fig. 3d) is higher than that obtained with features from the linear scalespace.

 This experiment indicates the feasibility of using the classification result obtained with a representative test set to choose the appropriate set of scales in the linear or morphological scale spaces.
-Another example can be seen in Figure 4, showing the segmentation results for a different patient.
+Another example can be seen in Fig. 4, showing the segmentation results for a different patient.

 The performance measures can be used to find the scale(s) that give the best segmentation result for the image material at hand (represented by the test set).
 It is clear that the set of scales $\Sigma$ resulting in the maximal number of correctly segmented voxels does not have to coincide with the set of scales with the highest maximal confidence.
 Consequently, a trade-off may have to be made between performance and spatial coherence.
+Such performance trade-offs often occur in practice where an algorithm has to fulfil more, possibly contradictory requirements.
+For a discussion of this issue see, e.g., [35, 48].